 If you’ve ever seen a horizontal slice of a tree trunk, you’ve seen how a tree forms a new growth ring each year.
 In years of drought, the tree grows less quickly so the ring is narrower; in good growing seasons the ring is thicker.
 A tree’s age can be found by simply counting its rings.
 By comparing the pattern of thick and thin rings to weather records, scientists can verify that the method is accurate.
 This method can even be used on dead trees that fell in a forest long ago.
 For example, the last 200 rings in the dead tree might match up with 200 rings early in the life of the living tree, so the two trees together can count back many years.

 In this way, multiple trees can be used to build a master chronology for a forested region.
 European oak trees have been used to build a 12,000-year chronology.1 The annual ice layers in glaciers provide a similar method that goes back much further in history.
 Each year, snowfall varies throughout the seasons and an annual layer is formed.
-Like the tree rings, this method can be verified by comparison to historical records for weather, as well as to records of volcanic eruptions around the globe that left thin dust layers on the glaciers.
-Scientists have drilled ice cores deep into glaciers and found ice that is 123,000 years old in Greenland2 and 740,000 years old in Antarctica.3 These annual layers go back much farther than the 10,000 years advocated by the young earth creationists.
-The Earth must be at least 740,000 years old.
+By carefully extracting ice “cores” (like coring an apple) of glaciers, scientists see that more than 50,000 years of past history are plainly visible.
+This method can be verified and extended by comparison to historical records for weather, as well as to records of volcanic eruptions around the globe that left thin dust layers on the glaciers.
+Below the visible layers of snowfall, by comparing chemical isotopes with other studies, scientists have drilled ice cores deep into glaciers and found ice that is 123,000 years old in Greenland2 and 740,000 years old in Antarctica.3 These annual layers go back farther than the 10,000 years advocated by Young Earth Creationists, and the isotope studies reveal ice that is much much older.
+The Earth is at least 740,000 years old.

 Age of the Earth and solar system from radiometric dating